 In order to use GPF catalogs with Web Extend, proceed as follows:

-- On the Catalog page of the Predict Dashboard, click Switch to Google Product Feed to change the catalog format.
+- On the Catalog page, which you can access from the Data Sources page, click Switch to Google Product Feed to change the catalog format.

 - Enter your feed settings, and verify that your GPF catalog was successfully read by Web Extend by clicking Update from URL now.

-- Once the update is complete, search for a product on the Predict Dashboard.
+- Once the update is complete, search for a product using the search box on the Catalog page.

 Supported countries and languages